Assignment Help

 An informational process analysis essay (also called explanatory or descriptive) explains how something works or how something occurs — not as instructions for the reader, but as an analysis of the process itself.
 The reader is not expected to replicate the process.
 They’re expected to understand it.

 Think: how does the U.S. Congress pass legislation?
 How does a hurricane form and dissipate?
-How does peer review work at academic journals like Nature or the American Economic Review?
-How does the Federal Reserve set interest rates?
+How does peer review work at academic journals?
 These are processes you’re explaining, not instructing.
 The writer adopts a detached, analytical tone — third person, past or present tense depending on the process, with no direct address to the reader.

 How to Decide Which Type to Write

 Look at your assignment prompt carefully.
 If it says “explain how to do X,” you’re writing directive.
 If it says “explain how X works” or “analyze the process by which X occurs,” you’re writing informational.
-If it’s ambiguous, check with your professor.
-Choosing the wrong type and executing it perfectly still results in a failing grade for the assignment prompt — so confirm before you write a word.
+If it’s ambiguous, check with your professor before drafting.

 Quick Decision Rule: Ask yourself — “Am I teaching the reader how to do something, or explaining to them how something happens?”
 If the answer is teaching, write directive.
 If the answer is explaining, write informational.
 Both types use sequential structure, but directive uses second person or implied second person, while informational uses third person throughout.